 How do I know if my property has existing use rights?

 Existing use rights apply to the land, not the owner, and it is up to owner of the property to prove that they apply.

 It is important to note that any works to properties with existing use rights require a planning permit and must comply with current planning requirements.

-According to the Yarra Planning Scheme, an existing use maybe established in one of the following ways:
+The Yarra Planning Scheme outlines an existing use may be established in one of the following ways:

 - A utility service provider or other private service provider that continues a use previously carried out by a government agency.

-It is important to note that existing use rights apply to the specific use of the land but not the development (buildings etc).
+It is important to note that existing use rights apply to the specific use of the land but not the development (buildings, and so on).

 How do I prove existing use rights?

 The easiest way to claim existing use rights is by proving that the use has been continuous for 15 years.